Today I want to talk about why I decided to join the Digital Nomad community several years ago.

 Go to states where the taxes are low for example Texas or Florida.

-The bottom line of the Digital Nomad lifestyle is to get as many advantages as possible.
+The bottom line of the Digital Nomads lifestyle is to get as many advantages as possible.

 For me, the best advantage of the lifestyle is building a business while cutting all other costs and going, extreme minimalist.